ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 These include:

-- An exception when the user attempts to confirm the same email for a second account
 - The ability for users logged in through github, to delete their account without creating a password
 - Small refactorings, enabling easier readability of our code base

-As for our test suite, testing for the `AuthorRepository` and the forget me feature has not been completed.
+As for our test suite, testing for the `AuthorRepository` and the forget me feature have not been completed.
+Our playwright tests only works locally, so we filtered them out of our github workflows.
+In addition a larger playwright test suite would have been ideal as more edge case UI errors would have been detected sooner.

 (PICTURE OF PROJECT BOARD)